Skip to main content

 June 21 - 22, 2021

 The Survivorship Care in Neuro-Oncology Symposium was held virtually and led by NCI-CONNECT.
-The Symposium provided a forum for neuro-oncology health care providers, researchers, patient advocates, patients, and care partners to learn and discuss the challenges experienced by persons living with central nervous system tumors.
+The symposium provided a forum for neuro-oncology health care providers, researchers, patient advocates, patients, and care partners to learn and discuss the challenges experienced by people living with CNS tumors.
 The symposium goals included developing survivorship care guidelines for the medical community and a research agenda focused on the gaps in CNS tumor survivorship care.

 Read the meeting summary >